Buyer's Guide to Find the Best Rabbit Beds

 If your bunny is a non-chewy animal and does not pee on the bed, the wicker basket is the prettiest bedding solution in the living room.
 Apart from a plush look, this bed is made of all-natural materials.
 Don’t forget to place a soft towel on the basket floor to make a comfy bed.

 Looking to make a DIY rabbit bed?
 Tie a hammock by sewing a piece of cloth into a hammock.
 You can fix it under a wooden table.
-If you are looking for a similar item online, there are innumerable models made of colourful soft fabrics with attachments.
+If you are looking for a similar item online, there are innumerable models made of colorful soft fabrics with attachments.

 For rabbits that love to sleep on the floor and hate jumping on a bed, simply place some pee pads on the carpet.
 These cheap materials protect your carpet and upholstery from foul odor urine absorption.